lemonwaysas/php-client-directkit-xml-soap/README.md

 This example demonstrates the first method.

+It is tested with PHP 5.4.31 and PHP 7.

 # Required extensions

 In order to use [`SoapClient`], you have to activate the following extensions in `php.ini`